 The CPF is a national Party Group that gives members the opportunity to discuss the major policy challenges facing Britain.
-It is chaired by George Freeman MP, who also chairs the Prime Minister's Policy Board.
+It is chaired by George Freeman MP.
 With active groups in every region, the CPF is a fantastic way for Members of the Party to have their voices heard on some of the most important issues facing our country.

 In recent years, the Forum has published over 30 discussion briefs and collected over 20,000 opinions from members and supporters in about 250 different groups – all of which were summarised and sent to Conservative members of Cabinet.
 These, in turn, all received a ministerial response.
 In addition to this, we engage with our members through various regional and national events, such as CPF conferences.